 If you are visually impaired website reading software like ChromeVox or can help read the website content to you.
 Website reading software like ChromeVox, which is an add-on extension to the Chrome website browser, can help.
 There are also other website readers that work with a computers operating system (OS) that provide more universal coverage outside of website browsing.

 Closed captioning offers a transcript for the audio track of a video presentation that is matched with the video and audio tracks.
 Captions are commonly visually presented over the video, which benefits individuals who are deaf and hard of hearing and anyone who cannot hear the audio because of loud environments.
 Learn how to turn captioning on and off in YouTube.

 Most computers, tablets, or mobile device have volume control features, and each video and audio service has its own additional volume controls.
 Try adjusting both your device’s volume controls and your media players’ volume controls to optimize your listening experience.

-If the recommendations above do not meet your needs, or if you have any questions or suggestions regarding the accessibility of this site, we invite you to give us a call so that we can address the matter.
+If the recommendations above do not meet your needs, or if you have any questions, concerns, or comments regarding the accessibility of any particular web page on this website, please contact us at 239.261.5821 so that we can address the matter.
 We take your feedback seriously and will consider it as we evaluate ways to accommodate all of our website visitors.